Francis Earl Johnston: Western Front

 Following the withdrawal of Allied forces from Gallipoli to Egypt, the NZEF, now reinforced, had sufficient men to form a stand-alone divisional size formation, the New Zealand Division.
 Johnston's brigade, now designated the 1st Infantry Brigade, would be one of three infantry brigades in the division.
 The division was sent to France, where it was involved in operations on the Western Front, and Johnston was again mentioned in despatches for his leadership during the Battle of the Somme.

 Still in poor health, in December 1916, Johnston went to England for medical treatment and was diagnosed with neurasthenia.
 He later took command of the 4th New Zealand Infantry Brigade Reserve Camp, better known as Sling Camp.
 He returned to the Western Front in late July 1917, this time as commander of the New Zealand Rifle Brigade.
 Visiting the front lines, he was killed on 7 August 1917 by sniper fire.
+The New Zealand Official History describes the events leading up to his death:

 Johnston is buried on the edge of Bailleul, in the Bailleul Communal Cemetery Extension.
-His grave is close to that of Brigadier General Charles Henry Brown, Johnston's successor as commander of the 1st Infantry Brigade.
-Brown had been killed just a few weeks previously.
-He was survived by his second wife, Alice Seaton, who he had married several months before his death.
+His grave is close to that of Brigadier-General Charles Henry Brown, Johnston's successor as commander of the 1st Infantry Brigade, who had been killed just a few weeks previously.
+Johnston was survived by his second wife, Alice Seaton, who he had married several months before his death.